Contact Us for a Free Consultation (213) 542-0979

 The sheriffs are armed in the courthouses, but they obviously don't want anybody else harmed in there, especially when there are defendants in there who are charged with very serious crimes.

-The bottom line is, if you get caught bringing a weapon into a courthouse, there's a good chance they're going to try to send you to prison – especially if they can make the determination that the reason that you brought the weapon in is because you were trying to do something unlawful with the weapon – either help a defendant escape, go after a judge or a prosecutor – these are the types of crimes that will get you multiple years in prison.
+The bottom line is, if you get caught bringing a weapon into a courthouse, there's a good chance they're going to try to send you to prison – especially if they can make the determination that the reason that you brought the weapon in is that you were trying to do something unlawful with the weapon – either help a defendant escape, go after a judge or a prosecutor – these are the types of crimes that will get you multiple years in prison.

 Defenses To Bringing A Weapon Into A Courthouse In Los Angeles

-One defense might be that whatever it is they are claiming is a weapon, is not a weapon.
-We had one case where an attorney actually was given a fake gun.
+One defense might be that whatever it is they are claiming is a weapon is not a weapon.
+We had one case where an attorney was actually given a fake gun.

-It was a lighter and he's not going to be charged, especially since he didn't realize that the gun was in his briefcase.
-Sometimes it's not so clear.
-Sometimes people are bringing things in that do look like weapons, could cause damage to somebody, but it's clear from the surrounding circumstances and facts that the person wasn't bringing it in to do anything wrong and just basically either didn't think about the fact that they had it or forgot they had it.
+Still, the surrounding circumstances and facts clearly show that the person wasn't bringing it in to do anything wrong and just basically didn't think about the fact that they had it or forgot they had it.

 “I forgot” is usually not going to work if you're bringing a gun in.
 That happens all the time in the airports.
 It's the same thing in the courthouse.
-You can't forget and bring a gun inside the courthouse and try to use that as a defense.
+You can't forget to bring a gun inside the courthouse and try to use that as a defense.
 It's not going to work.

-Be honest about what happened in the privacy of my office and we can make some good judgment calls for you to give you some peace of mind moving forward as to exactly what you're up against, what you're looking at, what you can do to help in your possession of a weapon in a courthouse and hopefully we can either get the case dismissed, get a lesser charge, or get it set-up to do damage control to get you out of the criminal justice system as fast as possible.
+Could you be honest about what happened in the privacy of my office?
+We can make some good judgment calls to give you some peace of mind moving forward about exactly what you're up against, what you're looking at, and what you can do to help in your possession of a weapon in a courthouse.

 Menu